“I could watch the sunset over the ocean, or notice a rainbow

 Fact: Depressed people often become addicts

-Addiction and depression share common neurocircuitry in striatum and forebrain.
+Depression and addiction share common neurocircuitry in striatum and forebrain.
 Thus, the concordance rate of addiction and depression is between 45-60%.
 Clearly they are related.
 Moreover, this relationship is bi-directional, meaning that one doesn’t necessarily cause the other.
 In other words, they simply “co-occur” and should be treated as such.
 If a child had strep throat and severe diarrhea, we would treat both aggressively and wouldn’t waste a second arguing about which came first.
 The same principle applies to addiction and depression.
 It doesn’t matter which came first, they must both be treated.
 Why?
 Because the cost of failure is very high.
 The best addiction treatment centers know this, have Psychiatrists, counselors, and addiction experts so that they can aggressively address depression and other co-occurring disorders.

 All drugs of abuse initially produce euphoria, but over time, what goes up, must come down, and soon depression, anhedonia and boredom become reasons for continued and harmful drug use, which is addiction.
 In the 80s, we showed that cocaine did this by increasing dopamine to cause pleasure and then using up the dopamine and causing depression even while cocaine use continued.
 The cocaine crash looks and feels like major depression.
 The pathophysiology of addictive disease usurps the brain’s reward center, via numerous mechanisms that cause disruption of the dopamine circuitry making it nearly impossible for the addicted individual to experience good feelings without intoxicants.
 Other important neurotransmitters are also involved in the neurobiological “cascade” that produces and sustains both depression and addiction.
 Like alcohol, Ketamine inhibits the release GABA, a neurotransmitter which hinders the release of dopamine (which results in increased stratal dopamine) and glutamate, an abundant and vitally